Montgomery County Gun Lawyer

 In addition to those penalties, the individual is subject to the penalties that are associated with possession of a firearm.
 Possessing a firearm as a convicted felon is punishable with fines up to $10,000 and incarceration for up to five years if convicted.

 Establishing a strong defense in a gun case requires that an attorney be knowledgeable of the law, detail oriented during the investigation, and have a good working relationship with the individual.

-Simply passing through Montgomery County with a firearm that is registered in a person’s home state, without awareness of Maryland’s laws, could significantly alter the person’s future quickly.
+Simply passing through MoCo with a firearm that is registered in a person’s home state, without awareness of Maryland’s laws, could significantly alter the person’s future quickly.

 It is imperative in an attorney-client relationship that the accused choose a Montgomery County gun lawyer that they trust to guide them.
 Establishing a good relationship is even more important when the client does not live in the county where the charges were filed.